mslusarz/csv-nix-tools/doc/csv-exec.1.md

 # DESCRIPTION #

 Read CSV stream from standard input and execute an external command for each row.

+-X, \--no-types
+:   disable parsing of type names in column names

 \--help
 :   display this help and exit